 Currently, I am the Principal Investigator of the A Question of Style project, which is funded by a Research Society for Victorian Periodicals Field Development Grant.

-I am a member of the Reading Experience Database, the Book History Research Group and the Romantic Period Research Group.
-I am part of the Advisory Group of the Commodity Histories project and the Working Group of the Open Arts Archive.
+I am a member of the Reading Experience Database, the History of Books and Reading Research Group, the European Romanticism in Association and RÊVE project and the Open Arts Archive.

 I am the author of a unit on Electronic Literature for the A335 Literature in Transition module.
-I am currently working on a unit on digital culture for a new Level 1 module.
+I am currently working on digital text analysis for a new Level 2 module in English.

 I was a Consultant Editor, responsible for web publication, for the Open Arts Journal, an Open University open-access, peer-reviewed journal, during the period 2012-2015.